Dimension: Academic & Social Integration

 Imke Buß; Jutta Rump; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

 Learning behavior and academic success are influenced by multiple factors.
-Psychological constructs such as intelligence, motivation, stress coping strategies, etc. play a significant role.
-However, not only personal but also situational factors are important for learning and study success.
-Empirical findings suggest that the support and encouragement experienced from the social environment also determine success in studies (Remdisch 2012).
-In dropout research, the idea of academic and social integration as influencing variables is prominent according to Tinto (1975; 1993).
-Here, the occasions of interaction with instructors and fellow students are part of students' intellectual development.
-According to Tinto, if students receive little academic feedback and are poorly integrated into social networks, the probability of dropping out increases.
+Psychological constructs such as intelligence, motivation, stress management strategies etc. play a significant role.
+However, not only personal but also situational factors are important for learning and academic success.
+Empirical findings suggest that the support and encouragement experienced from the social environment also determine success at university (Remdisch 2012).
+In dropout research, the idea of academic and social integration as influencing factors according to Tinto (1975; 1993) is prominent.
+The occasions for interaction with teachers and fellow students are part of the intellectual development of students.
+According to Tinto, students who receive little academic feedback and have little involvement in social networks are more likely to drop out of university.
 This is also confirmed by empirical studies from Germany (Jonkmann 2005; Pohlenz and Tinsner 2004).

-In terms of academic integration, the most important actors are the instructors, who promote academic performance through feedback, suggestions, and support.
-Social integration is important for student group involvement.
-To the extent that students see themselves as part of a community and are supported by it personally and in the learning process, as well as through information sharing, the likelihood of dropping out is reduced.
-Instructor-initiated learning and work events in student groups can reinforce integration.
+In terms of academic integration, the most important actors are the teachers, who promote academic performance through feedback, suggestions and support.
+Social integration is important for inclusion in the student group.
+If students see themselves as part of a community and are supported by it personally and in the learning process as well as through the exchange of information, the probability of dropping out is reduced.
+Learning and working events initiated by education staff in student groups can strengthen integration.

-This model had a significant influence on U.S. dropout research and still forms the basis for the scientific examination of the phenomenon of dropout beyond the U.S. today.
+This model had a significant influence on US dropout research and still forms the basis for academic research into the phenomenon of dropout beyond the USA.
 The model has also been critically adapted and further developed in German-speaking countries (Hartwig 1986; Winteler 1984; McCubbin 2003).
-German dropout research shows that in addition to integration, other individual or institutional aspects play a role.
-Institutional aspects are, for example, advising and teaching quality (Heublein et al. 2010).
-Finally, Wielepp (2013) points out some further aspects that influence integration into studies and can be supported by the university:
+German dropout research shows that, in addition to integration, other individual or institutional aspects also play a role.
+Institutional aspects include, for example, the quality of advice and teaching (Heublein et al. 2010).
+Finally, Wielepp (2013) points out a number of other aspects that influence integration into studies and can be supported by the university:

-1. Do students turn to the social and academic network of the university?
+- Do students turn to the university's social and academic network?

-3. Do they have knowledge of support and counseling services?
+- Are they aware of support and advice services?

 Integration of different student groups

-At the university, there are student groups that require special attention due to poorer social and academic integration on average.
-For example, students with impairments are found to feel less socially integrated and to have a longer duration of study (unpublished results, survey Open Study Model Ludwigshafen).
-The situation is similar for foreign students, whose academic integration is hampered by insufficient knowledge of the German higher education system (Federal Ministry for Migration and Refugees, BAMF 2011).
-Their social integration is hampered by cultural and language barriers, which can manifest itself in group formation and exclusion in learning groups.
-In this context, Wielepp (2013, p.
-382) points out the relevance of student networks:
+There are student groups at the university that require special attention due to their poorer social and academic integration on average.
+Students with disabilities, for example, feel less socially integrated and take longer to complete their studies (unpublished results, survey Open Study Model Ludwigshafen).
+The same applies to foreign students, although their academic integration is made more difficult by insufficient knowledge of the German higher education system (Federal Ministry for Migration and Refugees, BAMF 2011).
+Their social integration is made more difficult by cultural and language barriers, which can result in group formation and exclusion in study groups.
+Wielepp (2013, p.
+382) points out the relevance of student networks in this context:

-"For foreign students and students from non-academic backgrounds, social integration at the university is crucial for study satisfaction and success.
-Students from these groupings are more likely to remain among themselves and consequently lack access to important (informal) student networks."
+"For foreign students and students from non-academic backgrounds, social integration at university is crucial for student satisfaction and success.
+Students from these groups tend to keep to themselves and therefore have no access to important (informal) student networks."

-Finally, due to time constraints, working professionals and those with caregiving responsibilities cannot attend classes, office hours, or social activities with the same flexibility as students without such responsibilities.
-Instructors can support social integration through formats and methods that require students to collaborate within and outside of the course.
-Academic integration can be supported through professional discussions and personal feedback.
+Finally, due to time restrictions, working students and those with caring responsibilities cannot attend lectures, office hours or social activities with the same flexibility as students without such responsibilities.
+Education can support social integration through formats and methods that require students to work together inside and outside the classroom.
+Academic integration can be supported through expert discussions and personal feedback.

 Literature